inqlik/inqlik-tools/README.md

 ### Manual Install

 1. Click the `Preferences > Browse Packages…` menu
-2. Browse up a folder and then into the `Installed Packages/` folder
-3. Download [zip package][3] and extract its content into `InQlik-Tools` directory in this folder.
+2. Download [zip package][3] and extract its content into `InQlik-Tools` directory in this folder.
 (Check that README.md is immediately under `InQlik-Tools' folder not in nested folder)
-4. Restart Sublime Text
+3. Restart Sublime Text

 [Last changes](CHANGELOG.md)